Last Updated November 21, 2020

 When you’re productive, you reduce wasted time, stress, and anxiety.
 You also increase the quality of your work because you’re not rushing through the task to meet a deadline.

 The first step to improve your time management skills is having the right tools.
 I love planners and have tried so many different ones.
-But I love The Ultimate Productivity Bundle the most.
+But my favorite planner is the Financial Goal Planner.

 The next step to improve your time management skills is understanding where your time goes.
 Start by tracking your time to see how much time you spend on your various daily activities.